 There is a limit to the number of sessions the Psychologists offer and it is important that the sessions are proving useful in helping the person move towards their goals.
-But sessions will at some point come to an end for a variety of reasons:
+Sessions could come to an end for a variety of reasons:

 - The person has achieved their goals of therapy.